 In which I poke at a kooky classic

-With all this extra time on my hands lately, I figure I might as well get as much of a cinema education as Netflix will allow.
+With all this extra time on my hands lately, I figure I might as well get as much of a cinephile’s education as Netflix will allow.
 Leading me, the other night, to watch the 1961 Blake Edwards-directed Breakfast at Tiffany’s.
 Based on Harper Lee’s best work.

-A quick fact that exposes me for the real phony I am: I like to say that I like Truman Capote, but in truth I have yet to read anything of his in full.
+A quick fact that exposes me for the real phony I am: I like to say that I like Truman Capote, but I have yet to read anything of his in full.
 I don’t have the stomach to finish In Cold Blood, and I was never interested enough in the idea of Tiffany’s to pursue it.
-Most of what I know about him concerns his life and personality, though, which made Tiffany’s much more compelling when I did even a little research into its genesis.
+Most of what I know about him concerns his life and personality, which made Tiffany’s much more compelling when I did even a little research into its genesis.
 According to some sources, he modeled Holly Golightly on his own mother as she moved herself and toddler Truman between Alabama and New York.
 He then wrote himself into the story as the character of Paul, invariably coding him gay.
 And thus the novella is essentially a family fanfiction: what would have happened if Capote had met and befriended this woman during her younger and more desperate years?

-All that said, I did this research only after seeing the film, which contributed further to my feeling that this is a fundamentally misunderstood piece of media.
+All that said, I did this research only after seeing the film, which contributed further to my feeling that this is a fundamentally misunderstood piece of cinema.
 Because I couldn’t help being deeply unsettled as I watched—and not merely on account of the horrifically racist caricature portrayed by Mickey Rooney.
 (From what I understand, the novella doesn’t even include a Mr. Yunioshi.
 Whose idea was this?)

 Having been rather ignorant of the plot going in, I couldn’t help wondering if all the people with dorm-room posters of Audrey Hepburn, outfitted with tiara and cigarette holder, have actually seen this thing.
 There’s no other way to know what’s really at play—and at stake—here.
 It’s the troubling story of a young woman who has been effectively robbed of her youth by a bogus marriage to a man I can only describe as a somewhat sympathetic villain, who attempts to fashion a new identity in the city while suffering from limited career opportunities and a total lack of hobbies except partying.
 The partying fuels her alcohol habit, the defining feature of her life and her primary means of escape from herself.
 Pretty dark, if you ask me.
 (And this was 1961.
 We were still in Camelot.)

-Speaking of the year, and the Production Code being in its heyday (Hays-day?), there wasn’t even the possibility of Paul opposing Holly as anything but a securely masculine love interest.
+Speaking of the year, and the Production Code being in its heyday (Hays-day?), there was no possibility of Paul opposing Holly as anything but a securely masculine love interest.
 Capote’s original queered concept went out the window (and he was famously dissatisfied with the adaptation) in favor of a big final scene with a kiss in the rain.
 Even so, they make an unconventional couple, as two high-end sex workers searching for a more substantial connection in a world that is ready to punish them both.
 Paul (played by George Peppard, who is not, as I assumed from his name, a dashing Frenchman) aspires to be a writer, despite the skepticism of his client/sugar mama Mrs. Failenson (a winning Patricia Neal; I could have watched her for twice as much screen time as she had).
 And Holly keeps insisting on an ambition to marry well, flitting from one wealthy bachelor to another, although Paul ultimately calls her out on what she’s really after—misguided as he may be in his phrasing.

 Holly, as buffs and critics have observed, is the prototype of the manic pixie dream girl I mentioned a couple weeks back: fast-talking, wildly gesticulating, amusingly childlike in her perceptions of the world, presumably unaware of her standard-upholding allure.
 (I want to smack the screenwriter who wrote the line “We’ll have to go somewhere they’ll let me in looking like this” for one of the most naturally gorgeous women in Western media history.)
 Except that Holly probably is aware of her own attractiveness, because she exploits it on a daily basis to keep herself alive and to get what she wants.
 Nonetheless, her beauty permits her to be a ‘kook,’ climbing in and out of windows, keeping a disastrous apartment, playing quirky songs on her guitar, and cohabiting with a cat whom she refuses to name until (or unless) she settles down.